alok-38/devChallenges/subscription-checkout/README.md

 ## Where to find everything

 Your goal is to build the project using the provided design.
-You can find the designs in the challenge editor once you start the challenge or some designs you can also find the `/design` folder. `/design` folder might not include all the design you need, please check the editor for more details.
+You can find the designs in the challenge editor once you start the challenge or in the `/design` folder.
+Please note that the `/design` folder may not include all the designs you need, so be sure to check the editor for more details.

 The designs are in JPG format, so you'll need to use your best judgment for styles such as `font-size`, `padding`, and `margin`.
 Additionally, spacing guides are available for each challenge, but access to them requires a [Pro membership](https://devchallenges.io/pro).
 With a Pro membership, you can also download the Figma design files.